rahul-gharat/dronahq-docs/docs/dronahq-security.md

 ### Whitelisting

 DronaHQ establishes connections with databases and API endpoints exclusively through whitelisted IP addresses.
-This approach restricts access to only trusted sources, further securing your data.DronaHQ restricts database and API connections to pre-approved IP addresses, `54.164.199.220` and `34.233.152.191` functioning like a firewall whitelist.
+This approach restricts access to only trusted sources, further securing your data.
+DronaHQ restricts database and API connections to pre-approved IP addresses, `54.164.199.220` and `34.233.152.191` functioning like a firewall whitelist.
 This ensures that only authorized sources can access your data.

 ### Audit Log